 Economic and Political Considerations

 Regardless of whether your plan is to study, volunteer, or work abroad, the economic condition of your destination country is an important consideration.
 When I first went to Brazil as an exchange student the Brazilian government kept the new local currency stronger than the U.S. dollar, which greatly reduced my purchasing power and affected my entire year in the country.
 Financial factors should not be your only consideration, but they should certainly not be left be out.
 As the U.S. dollar has weakened against many currencies in recent years, a larger number of prospective expatriates are looking for new ways to make their money last.
-This often means seeking out an affordable destination, especially for those who won’t be earning an income.
+This often means seeking out an affordable destination, especially for those who won’t be earning an income, such as retirees.

 In addition to economics, you should also evaluate the political climate in your country of interest.
 Anti-American and anti-Western sentiment can significantly impact your stay abroad, and you should do some research before making a final decision.
 Many developing countries have unstable or even collapsing governments, which fail to provide basic services to its citizens and are unable to guarantee the rule of law.
 Living in a socially, economically, and politically stable country will make your stay overseas much easier and more enjoyable.
 Keep in mind that the mainstream media at home often exaggerates dangers abroad for its own purposes.
 Most citizens around the world are able to separate the perceived external politics of your country of origin with your own individual personality.
 You will likely be treated with utmost hospitality provided you follow the "Golden Rule" of travel and living abroad, which we call responsible travel or respect.

 The Exotic or the Familiar?

 On the other hand, some of us are captivated by exotic and unfamiliar locations.
 What first attracted me to living abroad were tropical locales such as the South Pacific Islands and the Amazon.
 But soon after my arrival I realized that living in countries so vastly different from my own had a price; the heat, the climate, exotic diseases, foreign foods, and a very different way of life made adjustment difficult.
-Unless you have travel experience in unfamiliar cultures, it might be a good idea to choose a country with a culture that is not so drastically different from your own and where climate, food, and local customs do not pose a significant challenge.
+Unless you have travel experience in unfamiliar cultures, it might be a good idea to choose a country with a culture that is not so drastically different from your own, and where climate, food, and local customs do not pose a significant challenge.

 Popular Countries for U.S. Expats